 Definition

 An elliptic curve pairing is a bilinear map that takes two points from elliptic-curve groups and outputs an element in a third, multiplicative target group.
-Written as e(P, Q), it satisfies bilinearity, meaning e(aP, bQ) equals e(P, Q) raised to the power ab, and non-degeneracy, meaning the map does not collapse everything to the identity.
-This single algebraic property unlocks cryptographic operations that plain scalar multiplication cannot perform.
+Written e(P, Q), it satisfies bilinearity — e(aP, bQ) equals e(P, Q) raised to the power ab — and non-degeneracy, meaning the map does not collapse everything to the identity.
+That single algebraic property, the ability to move secret exponents across the map, unlocks cryptographic operations that plain scalar multiplication cannot perform.

 Why bilinearity matters